zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 You may wonder why we call it “red tape.”
 The answe r is that the expression was originally used in England.
 The British government,  when it had official papers, official documents to send, would tie them up with this red tape, and you had to untie the tape in order to read the documents and t hen tie them back up and send them to the next place.
 So, eventually this ex pression became a way of indicating useless and needless delays when it took  too long for something to happen, and that’s how it is used today to talk abo ut government regulations and rules that take a lot of time but don’t seem very n ecessary.
 They don’t seem useful.

-Muriel says, “There’s a lot of red tape when you ar e importing,” or bringing into the country, “goods.”
+Muriel says, “There’s a lot of red tape when you are importing,” or bringing into the country, “goods.”
 She says, “There are all kind s of rules to follow, and we have to pay the correct tariffs.”
 A “tariff” (tarif f) is what we call that special tax you have to pay when you bring things into a country.
 T he tariffs have to be paid before you are allowed to bring things in, before y ou are allowed to take them and sell them.
 Daniel says, “But I thought we had a  free-trade agreement with Niebuhrland?”
 Niebuhrland is not a real place, alth ough I do know someone named Niebuhr.

 “Free-trade agreements” are treaties – agreements b etween countries that allow businesses in each of those countries to sell their  products without having to pay tariffs.
 Here in North America, we have something c alled NAFTA, the “North American Free Trade Agreement,” which is supposed t o allow businesses in Canada, the U.S., and Mexico to sell to customers i n those three countries without having to pay a lot of special tariffs.
 Of course, it usually doesn’t work out exactly that way.
 There are usually exceptions to a ny sort of free-trade agreement, but that’s the general idea.